 - Do the quizzes each week to identify areas in the text to study, and to identify topics that are likely to appear on exams.
-Make certain to review the textbook for the guestions you missed. - Schedule your work to complete tasks on time.
+Make certain to review the textbook for the questions you missed. - Schedule your work to complete tasks on time.
 For instance, quizzes completed on time are worth 3 points.
 Those completed late are still helpful for review, but do not earn you any points. - Email the instructor when you don't understand the answer to one of the practice questions, or post a question in the "Student Caf�" and ask another student to help. - Try to be one of the first few students to answer the discussion group topic, so that you don't have the pressure of reading 30 posts and coming up with something "original". - If you don't receive 9 or 10 points on the discussion group, go back to that earlier week's posting to see if your instructor posted a response.
 Discussion group postings may be improved to gain additional points (although any late penalties will remain).
-Please email me to let me know that you have improved your posting so that I can re-evaluate it.
 You may improve or submit late discussions (or written assignments) for two weeks after the due date.
 No improvements or late entries will be accepted after the Monday night before the final exam.

-• Do the Optional Extra Credit Gap Analysis Report in weeks 7-8 if you are struggling in the course.
+Do the Optional Extra Credit Gap Analysis Report in weeks 7-8 if you are struggling in the course.